SadeemAlharthi/A-New-Benchmark-Dataset-for-Arabic-Fake-News-Detection/README.md

 # Licensing

-This dataset is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License [(CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).By using this dataset , you agree to the terms of the [LICENSE](https://github.com/SadeemAlharthi/A-New-Benchmark-Dataset-for-Arabic-Fake-News-Detection/blob/main/LICENSE.txt), and to all [Twitter’s Terms of Service](https://developer.twitter.com/en/developer-terms/agreement-and-policy)
+This dataset is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License [(CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).By using this dataset, you agree to the terms of the [LICENSE](https://github.com/SadeemAlharthi/A-New-Benchmark-Dataset-for-Arabic-Fake-News-Detection/blob/main/LICENSE.txt), and to all [Twitter’s Terms of Service](https://developer.twitter.com/en/developer-terms/agreement-and-policy)

 # Contact